 If Civil War history fascinates you, head to the Inman Park MARTA station.
 Located where part of the Battle of Atlanta took place, the station is near several historic markers and Springvale Park, where brigades ascended a ravine to attack Federal troops.
 The neighborhood itself is also full of history.
 As Atlanta’s first planned suburb, Inman Park is full of towering Victorian mansions and craftsman homes on winding, tree-lined streets.
 Coca-Cola’s founder, Asa Candler, has a mansion in the neighborhood, and a trolley barn that housed early streetcars to and from downtown Atlanta is fully renovated near the MARTA station.

-The PATH trail also connects with the station and provides a scenic walk or bike ride to the Jimmy Carter Presidential Library and Museum for additional history.
+The Stone Mountain PATH trail also connects with the station and provides a scenic walk or bike ride to the Jimmy Carter Presidential Library and Museum for additional history.
 Supposedly the hill behind the library is where Sherman watched Atlanta burn.

 4. North Avenue